Siquijor, Finally

 Cang-isok House

-It’s enchating how a house made up of wood could stand hundreds of typhoons and remain classy even after years of staying near the oceans.
+It’s enchanting how a house made up of wood could stand hundreds of typhoons and remain classy even after years of staying near the ocean.

 Mt.
 Bandilaan